Content |

 Russia is one of the three countries with the longest coastline, and the sea border of 39.4 thousand km in length is only slightly less than the equator - 40.1 thousand km.
 The length of inland waterways is almost 101.5 thousand km, according to this indicator, Russia is second only to China (126.6 thousand km).

 Russia has transport, providing, commercial and research fleets.
-For 2022 under the Russian almost 3.5 thousand sea vessels fly the flag.
+For 2022, almost 3.5 thousand sea vessels operate under the Russian flag.
 For some regions of Siberia and the Far North, water transport is the main way to deliver goods from the "big land."

 Notes